Updated: Nov 24: Removing a surrogate’s name from birth certificate

 8) Female non-US citizen married to a female US citizen, using your wife’s eggs and donated sperms

 Since your wife is genetically related to the child, US citizenship can be transmitted to your child.
-Amparo is necessary to amend the birth certificate to prove that your wife is the legal mother of the child.
+Amparo is necessary to obtain a birth certificate to prove that your wife is the legal mother of the child.

 9) Female non-US citizen married to a female US citizen, using your own eggs and donated sperms

 Since your wife is the US citizen and you are genetically related to the child, US citizenship can be transmitted to your child.
-Amparo is necessary to amend the birth certificate to prove that both of you are the legal mothers of the child.
+Amparo is necessary to obtain a birth certificate to prove that both of you are the legal mothers of the child.

 10) Female US citizen or non-citizen, married or single, using donated sperms and donated eggs